Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 *<p style="text-align: center;">DO: specify a default on top and declare `*-responsive` mixins from large to small screen sizes.</p>*

 *<p style="text-align: center;">DON'T: declare `*-responsive` mixins without a default on top or from a smaller to larger screen size.</p>*

+> ###### *\*Note: There is one caveat to that as some components come with its own default.
+For example, buttons take a size prop, in which you declare a default already.
+Therefore when using the responsive mixin for button size, there is no need to put a default on top in the scss code.*

 ### SVGs as Components and as Data-URLs